blockbasenetwork/smartcontracts/blockbase.contracts.md

 Action ran by a multi sig transaction sent by the producers to confirm that the block header is valid.
 This action will receive as paramenter the {{ owner }} of the chain, the {{ producer }} and the {{ blockhash }} of the submited block.

+<h1 class="contract">blacklistprod</h1>

+---
+spec_version: "0.2.0"
+title: Black list bad producer
+summary: 'Insert bad producer in contract black list'
+icon:
+---

+Action ran in the smartcontract, that verifies if bad producer actualy did a bad job and them insert in smart contract multi index table for future proof of the bad behavior.
+This action will receive as paramenter the {{ owner }} of the chain, the {{ producer }} to be able to sucessfully insert the bad producer.

 <h1 class="contract">endservice</h1>

 ---